ldqdiqiuwuli/ldqdiqiuwuli/README.md

 - 👋 Hi, I’m @ldqdiqiuwuli
 - 👀 I want a boyferind
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning gempy
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ldqxiaopengyou@163.com
+- i am 21 years old,i study in a university in Beijing.

 <!---
 ldqdiqiuwuli/ldqdiqiuwuli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.